sadietayler/startup/README.md

 - User registration - Creates a new account in the database.
 - Use MongoDB to store credentials - Stores the users and their game logs
 - Restricts functionality - You cannot play or view the history until you have logged in.

+# WebSocket Deliverable
+For this deliverable I used WebSocket to update the live updates on the frontend in realtime, as people start and finish the game.

+ Backend listens for WebSocket connection - done!
+ Frontend makes WebSocket connection - done!
+ Data sent over WebSocket connection - done!
+ WebSocket data displayed - Every time a user starts or ends a game, it displays in realtime.